Controlling Date.now and setTimeout in Jest

 Exact Code Patterns: Deterministic Date.now() Injection

 Deterministic timestamp injection requires strict lifecycle management.
-By anchoring Date.now() to a fixed epoch value, developers eliminate temporal variance.
-The implementation must be wrapped in isolated scopes to prevent registry contamination.
-This ensures pipeline stability when scaling test suites across distributed runners.
+Anchoring Date.now() to a fixed epoch value eliminates temporal variance.
+Wrap the clock setup in isolated scopes to prevent registry contamination.

-Root Cause Analysis: Direct mutation of Date.prototype causes cross-suite pollution, leading to cascading failures in subsequent test files.
+Root Cause: Direct mutation of Date.prototype causes cross-suite pollution, leading to cascading failures in subsequent test files.

 Exact Code Pattern: